-Terrorists, terrorist groups, and terrorist supporters that are designated pursuant to E.O.s 12947 and 13224, or as an FTO, are placed on OFAC's public list which is referred to as the "Specially Designated Nationals List" or "SDN List."
-In the context of the terrorism programs, they also may be known as SDGTs, SDTs, or FTOs, depending on the individual or entity in question.
+Terrorists, terrorist groups, and terrorist supporters that are designated pursuant to E.O.
+13224, or as an FTO, are placed on OFAC's public list which is referred to as the "Specially Designated Nationals and Blocked Persons List" or "SDN List."
+In the context of the terrorism programs, they also may be referred to as SDGTs or FTOs, depending on the individual or entity in question.

-U.S. persons9 are prohibited from conducting unauthorized transactions or having other dealings with or providing services to the designated individuals or entities.
+U.S. persons11 are prohibited from conducting unauthorized transactions or having other dealings with or providing services to the designated individuals or entities.
 Foreign persons may be held liable for effecting such transactions from or through the United States.
-Any property or property interest of a designated person that is or comes within the possession or control of the United States or a U.S. person is blocked and must be reported to OFAC.
+Any property or interest in property of a designated person that is or comes within the possession or control of the United States or a U.S. person is blocked and must be reported to OFAC.